Wexford Rebellion: Rebellion

-News of the arrests and of the Dunlavin Green executions in County Wicklow spread throughout Wexford, and on the night of 26 May, rebels (known as Croppies for their short haircut) mobilised throughout north county Wexford and attacked military and loyalist targets for arms.
+News of the arrests and of the Dunlavin Green executions in County Wicklow spread throughout Wexford, and, on the night of 26 May, rebels (known as Croppies for their short haircut) mobilised throughout north county Wexford and attacked military and loyalist targets for arms.
 The government rushed in troops, generally known as "Yeomen".
-Next morning the rebels gathered at Oulart Hill and Ballyminaun Hill.
-At Ballyminaun the rebels were crushed, but they won a significant victory at Oulart Hill, led by Father John Murphy and others, defeating a company of soldiers.
-On the way to Enniscorthy the Croppies increased their numbers to about 6,000.
-They won victory in Enniscorthy on 28 May, and two days later took Wexford town from one Colonel Maxwell.
-When the rebels entered Enniscorthy on 28 May they found that one of the leading merchants, William Barker, had been a captain in Walsh's Regiment of the Irish Brigade in the service of King Louis XVI and had returned to the town to manage the family business on the dissolution of the Irish Brigade at the Revolution in 1798.
+Next morning, the rebels gathered at Oulart Hill and Ballyminaun Hill.
+The rebels were crushed at Ballyminaun, but they won a significant victory at Oulart Hill, led by Father John Murphy and others, defeating a company of soldiers.
+On the way to Enniscorthy, the Croppies increased their numbers to about 6,000.
+They won victory in Enniscorthy on 28 May, and, two days later, took Wexford town from one Colonel Maxwell.
+When the rebels entered Enniscorthy on 28 May, they found that one of the leading merchants, William Barker, had been a captain in Walsh's Regiment of the Irish Brigade in the service of King Louis XVI and had returned to the town to manage the family business on the dissolution of the Irish Brigade at the Revolution in 1798.
 They persuaded him to join them.
 Following the Battle of Three Rocks, the seizure of Wexford town and county on 30 May by the United Irishmen Insurgent forces under Colonel Thomas Cloney closed the first phase of the Wexford Rising and increased the rebels' numbers to 10,000.